IntellectualChar/roco222/journal.md

 This helps to make the movement of the stepper motor smoother.
 Winding current approximates a sinusoidal AC waveform.

+---

 ### Building a Robotic Arm

 #### Using the 90 servos

+The servos we used were SG90s.
+They are able to roate 90 degrees in both directions, making a total degree of freedom of 180.

 #### Designing the arm